Eighth Wonder (band): Early years

 Eighth Wonder's roots are with a band called Spice.
 In 1983, Jamie Kensit auditioned his sister Patsy Kensit, then aged 15, for the vacant job of lead singer in his new band.
 The line-up consisted of her on vocals, Jamie Kensit and Geoff Beauchamp on guitar, Lawrence Lewis on bass, Jake Walters on drums and Nigel Davis on percussion.
 Spice made their live debut in autumn 1983, and then spent the next year playing further gigs, hoping to gain some attention from record labels.

-In late 1984, Davis left to start the band 'Slipstream' and keyboard-player Alex Godson joined the band.
+In late 1984, Davis left to start the band Slipstream, and keyboard-player Alex Godson joined the remaining members.
 They renamed themselves Eighth Wonder and Patsy Kensit began to write songs for the band.
 Their first gig as Eighth Wonder was in November 1984 in Wimbledon, London and further gigs followed, including at Queen Elizabeth College in Kensington.
-It was at one of these that Stephen Woolley, co-owner of Palace Films, and director Julien Temple offered Patsy Kensit the role of 'Crepe Suzette' in their 1986 movie musical Absolute Beginners.
+It was at one of these that Stephen Woolley, co-owner of Palace Films, and director Julien Temple offered Patsy Kensit the role of Crepe Suzette in their 1986 movie musical Absolute Beginners.
 Eighth Wonder contributed a song to the soundtrack.

 Success in Japan and Italy

 In April 1985, Eighth Wonder was signed by CBS Records and began recording in London, working around Patsy Kensit's filming on Absolute Beginners.
 In October 1985, with the filming completed, Eighth Wonder's first single "Stay With Me" was released and achieved success in Japan, where it reached No. 1 and Italy, where it peaked at No. 4 in early 1986.
-It charted only at No. 65 in the UK Singles Chart.
+It charted only at No. 65 in the UK singles chart.
 Shortly after, Lewis and Walters left.
 The band then started using drum machines and using keyboards for their bass sound.

 In August 1986, they went to Los Angeles to record new tracks for their debut album, Fearless.
 There they worked with producer Mike Chapman, best known for his work with Blondie.
-They were also approached by many songwriters, including Dave Stewart of the Eurythmics (although the song was eventually not used) and Billy Steinberg and Tom Kelly, writers of many hit singles including Cyndi Lauper's "True Colors", Whitney Houston's "So Emotional" and Madonna's "Like a Virgin".
+They were also approached by many songwriters, including Dave Stewart of Eurythmics (although the song was eventually not used) and Billy Steinberg and Tom Kelly, writers of many hit singles including Cyndi Lauper's "True Colors", Whitney Houston's "So Emotional" and Madonna's "Like a Virgin".

 In February 1987, one of the Chapman-produced tracks, "Will You Remember", was released in the United Kingdom but only reached No. 83 - though it reached the Top 10 in Italy, after a memorable performance at the Sanremo Music Festival, when a wardrobe malfunction caused Patsy to expose one of her nipples, live on TV.
 In Japan, the band achieved another No. 1 hit with another Chapman production, "When The Phone Stops Ringing", which was written by Holly Knight and Bernie Taupin.
 The song was also a Top 30 hit in Italy.
 "Will You Remember" was successfully released as a follow-up single in Japan.
 This was in turn followed by Brilliant Dreams, a Japanese exclusive mini album containing the singles and b-sides.